jpollock/local-addon-ai-site-builder/INSTALL.md

 # Installation Guide

-Complete installation instructions for the AI Site Builder addon for Local by Flywheel.
+Complete installation instructions for the AI Site Builder addon for Local by WP Engine.

 ## Table of Contents